bxparks/AceTime/USER_GUIDE.md

   can be encoded with (relatively) simple rules from the ZoneInfo Database
 * `ExtendedZoneProcessor::kTypeExtended` (4): utilizes a `ExtendedZoneProcessor`
   which can handle all zones and links in the ZoneInfo Database
+* `CompleteZoneProcessor::kTypeComplete` (5): utilizes a `CompleteZoneProcessor`
+  which can handle all zones and links in the ZoneInfo Database, over the entire year range `[0001,10000)`

 The class hierarchy of `TimeZone` is shown below, where the arrow means "is-subclass-of" and the diamond-line means "is-aggregation-of".
 This is an